The Boxall Profile®

 How do I get started?

 The Boxall Profile® is easy to use, but we recommend training at least one member of your staff in using the tool, to make sure your school is getting the most benefit from it.
-We offer trainings for both beginners and advanced users.
+We offer training for both beginners and advanced users.

 The whole-school Boxall approach

-You can use the Boxall Profile® in a targeted way, to assess individual pupils, but assessing an entire school population is the best way to ensure that every pupil is getting the support they need.
+You can use the Boxall Profile® Online in a targeted way, to assess individual pupils, but assessing an entire school population is the best way to ensure that every pupil is getting the support they need.